Where to buy German Translation Services

-- Beware of virtual translation agencies – they pitch their services online, offering low costs and speed.
-They are popping up all over the web, claiming that working online revolutionizes the process of managing translation and reduces cost.
-However, the major
+Beware of virtual translation agencies – they pitch their services online, offering low costs and speed.
+They're popping up all over the web, claiming that working online revolutionizes the process of managing translation and reduces cost.

 translators generally refuse to work with them.

-- Translators are professionals, often with post-graduate qualifications.
+Translators are professionals, often with post-graduate qualifications, so when

 Top of Page